Relay Therapeutics Jumps 16% on New Clinical Data for Its Lead Drug Outside Cancer

 Bottom Line

-This is a legitimately interesting development for Relay's platform story.
-Showing Zovegalisib works outside oncology would transform the company from a one-trick pipeline play into a multi-indication platform, and that distinction matters for partnership and acquisition discussions.
+The development is worth watching.
+Showing Zovegalisib works outside oncology would turn Relay from a one-indication pipeline play into a multi-disease platform.
+That distinction matters when negotiating partnerships or acquisition terms.
 But at $13.48 on $15mn in revenue, you are buying a story, not a business.
-The number to watch is the actual response rate in vascular anomalies patients at ISSVA.
+The number that matters is the actual response rate in vascular anomalies patients at ISSVA.
 Everything else is noise until then.

 Relay Therapeutics doesn't have a Basis Report yet.
 Generate a full RLAY analysis here to see how the pipeline stacks up.